• Apply now

 Professional recognition

-Engage with Curtin research centres like the Centre for Crop and Disease Management for unique learning and career opportunities.
+Engage with Curtin research groups such as the Centre for Crop and Disease Management for unique learning and career opportunities.

 Admission criteria